Surveillance of Food Systems

 How is this research done?

-A systems-informed evaluation will be conducted to develop shared understanding of the actors, sectors, activities, and dynamics of food and nutrition surveillance systems in Canada.
-A network analysis, institutional analysis, and participatory design thinking methods will be used to map the institutional actors in the food and nutrition surveillance system, assess facilitators and barriers that may facilitate or inhibit change in the system, and co-develop governance and data solutions with key actors.
+A systems-informed evaluation will be conducted to develop shared understanding of the actors, sectors, activities, and dynamics of institutional actors involved in surveillance of food systems in Canada.
+A mixed-methods network analysis and participatory design thinking methods will be used to map the institutional actors who are involved in surveillance activities, assess facilitators and barriers that may facilitate or inhibit a collective action approach to surveillance, and co-develop governance and data solutions with key actors.
 This project is conducted in collaboration with the Public Health Agency of Canada, Health Canada, and Agriculture and Agri-Food Canada.

 What do we expect to find and why does it matter?